 In this studio course, students develop a dependable set of tools to prepare them for auditions.
-This course includes monogue selection, audition etiquette, resumes, headshots, Actor Unions, finding autions, and video audition techniques.
-Prerequisite: THE 203 or permission of the instructor
+This course includes monologue selection, audition etiquette, resumes, headshots, Actor Unions, finding auditions, and video audition techniques.
+Prerequisite: THE 203.

 This course offers students at the junior level the opportunity to receive academic credit for production work within the Department of Theatre.
 Seventy hours of work are required.
-Prerequisites: THE 204, junior status, and permission of the instructor.
+Prerequisites: THE 204, and junior status.
 Offered every semester.
-Parially fulfills General Education Distribution Area IV.A.
+Partially fulfills General Education Distribution Area IV.A.